dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_example_topology_samplers.rst

 Working With Different Topologies
 =================================

-The examples below show how to construct software samplers with the same structure as the :term:`QPU`, and how to work with :term:`embedding`\s with different topologies.
+The examples below show how to construct software samplers with the same :term:`structure <topology>` as the :term:`QPU`, and how to work with :term:`embeddings <embedding>` for different topologies.

 The code examples below uses the following imports: